Fiber: The Forgotten Detoxifier

 When fiber is too low:

-• Detox pathways can become congested, overburdening the liver
+• Detox pathways can become congested, placing additional strain on the liver and impairing efficient clearance

 This is why supporting detox doesn’t require complicated protocols—it begins with simple, consistent shifts in your daily meals using whole foods.